pierluigiferrari/ssd_keras/README.md

 ### Important notes

 * All trained models that were trained on MS COCO use the smaller anchor box scaling factors provided in all of the Jupyter notebooks.
 In particular, note that the '07+12+COCO' and '07++12+COCO' models use the smaller scaling factors.
 * The original Caffe models use a learning rate multiplier of 2 for the bias terms.
-Keras currently doesn't provide the option for per-weight learning rate multipliers, so this implementation differs from the Caffe implementation in this regard.
+Keras currently doesn't support per-weight learning rate multipliers, so this implementation differs from the Caffe implementation in this regard.
 This difference isn't relevant if you're using the trained models, but you should keep it in mind if you want to reproduce the training of the original models.

 ### Terminology